 FAQs:

-Getting married in Triyuginarayan temple is quite easy as per other destination weddings and is budget-friendly.
+Getting married in Triyuginarayan temple is quite easy, as is the case with other destination weddings, and it is budget-friendly.
 Only 30 people can arrange it in the temple.

 Thirunageswaram Temple is renowned for its association with Lord Rahu, offering devotees the opportunity to seek blessings for relief from planetary afflictions and spiritual growth.